-Other planned curriculum developments include increasing level 2 provision and subsequently level 3.
-An expanded humanities offer and a suite of health and wellbeing courses are being introduced to meet the needs of local residents and in line with priorities set out in the Mayor's Skills for Londoners strategy.
+Other planned curriculum developments include strengthening level 2 provision and subsequently level 3 for 2022-23, in particular in Business.
+An expanded humanities offer and a suite of health and wellbeing courses are also being expanded to meet the needs of local residents' post covid.

-The College will continue to refine its approach to charging fees on Community Learning funded courses to ensure that the College courses are accessible to all who need them and finance is not a barrier to learning, whilst also respecting and following the spirit of the funding guidance on charging participants.
+Whilst the College respects the spirit of the funding guidance on charging participants (pound plus).
+It will continue to refine its approach to charging fees on Community Learning funded courses to ensure that courses are accessible to all and finance is not a barrier to learning.
+It recognises the need to appropriately increase fee income for some courses in order to subsidise others.